Shopify/liquid/basics/operators.md

 {% endraw %}
 ```

-`contains` can also check for the presence of a string in an array of strings.
+`contains` can also check for the codesence of a string in an array of strings.

 ```liquid
 {% raw %}